Should I Pause My SIP Because Markets Are at All-Time High? (The Honest Answer)

 Nifty 50 traded above its historical median P/E for most of 2017, 2018, 2021, 2023, and 2024.
 An investor who paused at "above median P/E" would have been inactive for the majority of those years.

-There is a narrow case for considering valuations: at extreme levels — when the Nifty 50 P/E is above 30x and trailing earnings growth is below 10% — the probability of a correction in the next 12 months is historically elevated.
-Even then, the historically observed excess return from pausing vs continuing over a 3-year horizon is within the margin of forecasting error.
-Professional fund managers with full-time research teams cannot consistently exploit this edge.
-Individual investors with a part-time view of their portfolio almost certainly cannot.
+There is a narrow case for considering valuations: at extreme levels, the probability of a correction in the next 12 months may be higher.
+Even then, the observed benefit from pausing versus continuing over a multi-year horizon is hard to capture reliably.
+Professional fund managers struggle to exploit this consistently; individual investors should be cautious about assuming they can.

 What ATH Should Actually Trigger — Rebalancing, Not Stopping